-1 As for me over and above the bitterness of our friend's loss, our sorrow is increased, because it was not permitted to us to watch over thy failing health, to nourish thee in thy weakness, to stamp thine image on our hearts, and to solace ourselves with thine embraces.
+- [1] Three quarts of the same fluid as before were discharged.-Sheffield. - [1] As for me over and above the bitterness of our friend's loss, our sorrow is increased, because it was not permitted to us to watch over thy failing health, to nourish thee in thy weakness, to stamp thine image on our hearts, and to solace ourselves with thine embraces.